 "Commander DiMarco, anything else from the Angel that might help us?"

 "Yeah, she says the getaway vehicle is a white van labeled Danworth Plumbing, parked on Michigan Ave, 300 feet south of 18th Street.
 There are two armed perps aboard.
 She says that she unlocked the east alley door behind the building.
 Angel says that the surveillance cameras around the FBI building and my location will show a continuous loop starting at 6:30 a.m. and holding for two hours.
-I should also tell you that I let her go; she should be clear of the area now."
+I should also tell you I let her go; she should be clear of the area now."

 "Don't worry about that, Ryan," Special Agent Mason said as he dialed the FBI building night-shift receptionist.

-"Hi, Norah, who's in the building at the moment?"
+"Hi, Norah.
+Who's in the building now?"

-"Sir, there are eleven agents, mostly the night shift crew, are here now," she responded.
-"Agent Marecki and several Chicago police officers are in the lobby.
+"Sir, six agents, mostly the night shift crew, are here now.
+Agent Marecki and several Chicago police officers are in the lobby.
 They’re about to go to the Chicago Police/Fire Training facility for an early practice slot at the gunnery range, a scheduled exercise for the Joint Task Force on Gangs."

 "Let me speak to Agent Marecki, Stat!"

 Over the next few minutes, a plan came together.
-The four Chicago Police officers, including Officers Mac Merrick and Andres Williams, and six FBI agents moved unobserved to the FBI garage where they donned body armor, helmets, and Colt M6 rifles.
-They clambered into two FBI trucks disguised to look like commercial vehicles and headed out.
+The four Chicago Police officers, including Officers Mac Merrick and Andres Williams, and seven FBI agents moved unobserved to the FBI garage where they donned body armor, helmets, and Colt M6 rifles.
+They clambered into two FBI trucks disguised as commercial vehicles and headed out.
 Agent Marecki was in charge, and the team reached the area by 7:00 a.m.
-One truck moved past the getaway vehicle and verified that there were two mob perps inside.
-They circled the block, out of sight, and awaited orders to take out the getaway truck.
+One truck moved past the getaway vehicle and verified that two mob perps were inside.
+They circled the block out of sight and awaited orders to take out the getaway truck.
 One FBI Agent, DeWayne Bailey, hopped out to work his way between the buildings to function as a spotter on the getaway vehicle.

 Marecki stopped his van one city block east on 18th Street.
 Looking at his three FBI agents and Officers Merrick and Williams, he explained the hasty plan.

 "We'll approach the alleyway behind the Pincelli Building on 18th Street, out of sight of the hitman on the roof and the getaway boys.
 We gotta be quick and silent.
 I'll give the Serbian a chance to surrender, but if he refuses and raises his gun, we’ll have to start shooting.
-However, we're in a residential zone; all the surrounding buildings have people in them.
+However, we're in a residential zone; all the surrounding buildings have people.
 Make your shots precise.
 You've trained for this.
 Let's do it!"

 It took only a minute to reach the alleyway behind the Pincelli Building.
-As Angel had promised, the alley door was unlocked, and the team entered the first floor of the four-story building.
-The building was vacant, bare, and the lights were off.
+Angel had unlocked the alley door, and the team entered the first floor of the four-story building.
+The building was vacant, and the lights were off.
 Agent Marecki called his boss, Special Agent Mason.

 "D'Marcus, we're in the building.
 Do you still have the perp on the roof?"

 "Affirmative, we have a satellite zeroed-in as we speak.
 Gabe, at least six countries have warrants on this guy, Vukovic.
 He has an Interpol rap sheet as long as my arm.
 Our records indicate that he has waxed as many as 45 victims.
-I have Superintendent Javion Green on the line, and he'd like to say something," Mason replied.
+I have Superintendent Javion Green on the line, and he'd like to say something."

 "Agent Marecki," Superintendent Green said, "I'll have every available police unit converge on your area once you’ve dealt with the perp.
 Be very careful.
 There may be others assisting the assassin that the Angel is unaware of.
 Good luck!"